theishu4/StabilityNexus-Website/README.md

 <!-- Project core values and objective -->
 <p align="center">
   <strong>
-  The Stability Nexus is an ecosystem for people who care about a more stable world.
+  The Stability Nexus is an ecosystem for people who care about a more stable world. <br />
   It is the location in semantic space for all about stability.
   </strong>
 </p>